Fast and Quasideterministic Single Ion Source from a Dipole-Blockaded Atomic Ensemble

-\textit{(ii) Trapped states in a microtrap} - We are now interested in the ion emission dynamics in the case in which Rydberg atoms are excited with a single-atom $\pi$-pulse, i.e. $\tau_{\text{ex}}=\pi\Omega^{-1}$.
+\textit{(ii) Trapped states in a microtrap} - We are now interested in the ion emission dynamics for the case when the excitation pulse length is chosen independent of the particle number in the excitation volume, i.e, without taking the collective laser-coupling induced by the dipole blockade into account.
+Let us first consider the situation in which Rydberg atoms are excited with a single-atom $\pi$-pulse, i.e. $\tau_{\text{ex}}=\pi\Omega^{-1}$.
 The evolution of the corresponding probability density is shown in Fig. \ref{fig:trapped}(a).
 We find that initially the mean number of emitted ions $m$ grows with the number of cycles $k$.
-However, in this example with $50$ initial atoms, the probability of emitting ions beyond the $50$-th cycle is strongly suppressed.
-In fact the data shows that no more than $14$ ions will be emitted in total even if the number of cycles is increased.
+However, in this example with $500$ initial atoms, the probability of emitting ions beyond the $250^{th}$ cycle is strongly suppressed.
+In fact the data shows that no more than $16$ ions will be emitted in total even if the number of cycles is increased.
 The reason for that is the emergence of trapped states which occur when $\sqrt{N-m}\Omega\tau_\mathrm{ex}/2$ becomes an integer multiple of $\pi$.
 Here the time evolution operator (\ref{eq:unitary}) becomes the identity (up to a phase factor of $\pm 1$) and consequently the excitation step does not generate Rydberg atoms.
-This effect is analogous to the occurrence of trapped states in micromasers \cite{fil86,weid99}.
+This effect is analogous to the occurrence of trapped states in micromasers.
+These are photonic number states such that atoms transiting the cavity undergo a $2\pi$ pulse (or an integer multiple of it) \cite{fil86,weid99}.
 A further interesting dynamical regime is reached when the Rydberg excitation pulse is close to a $\nu\, \pi$-pulse with $\nu=1,3,5,...$.
 In this case quasi-trapped states can occur that have a striking effect on the ionization dynamics.
-The corresponding probability distribution for an excitation pulse length of $\tau_{\text{ex}} = 4.92 \pi/\Omega$ is depicted in Fig.\ \ref{fig:trapped}(b).
+The corresponding probability distribution for an excitation pulse length of $\tau_{\text{ex}} = 7.1 \pi/\Omega$ is depicted in Fig.\ \ref{fig:trapped}(b).
 As in the previous example a trapped state is reached after a few initial cycles.
 However, since $\sqrt{n}\Omega\tau_\mathrm{ex}/2$ can never be a strict multiple of $\pi$ the trapping is not perfect and we observe a slow leakage into other quasi-trapped states.
 Eventually, this leads to a multi-modal ion distribution that peaks at ion numbers $m$ where $\sqrt{N-m}\,\Omega\tau_\mathrm{ex}/2$ is close to a multiple integer of $\pi$.
+This shows that in order to avoid trapping effects and to use the proposed device as single-ion source the excitation pulse should be chosen to be a $\pi$-pulse with respect to the collective Rabi frequency.

 \textit{(iii) Excitation from an extended atomic cloud} - So far we have considered a fully blockaded dense atomic sample in a microtrap with radius much smaller than $R_{\rm b}$.
 Let us now discuss the situation usually encountered in extended systems like standard MOTs.
 Here the atom density is relatively small and, moreover, atoms can diffuse in and out of the excitation volume as depicted in Fig. \ref{fig:setup}(b).
 In order to account for the effects of diffusion we use a simple rate model: Atoms can enter the excitation volume at a constant rate $\Gamma_\mathrm{in}$ and leave it at a rate $\Gamma_\mathrm{out}=\kappa n$, where $n$ is the number of atoms in the volume and $\kappa$ is the diffusion rate.
 In an equilibrium gas cloud we have $\Gamma_\mathrm{in}=\Gamma_\mathrm{out}$ and hence $\Gamma_\mathrm{in}=\kappa \bar{n}$ where $\bar{n}$ is the mean number of atoms in the excitation volume.
 This simple model yields a Poissonian atom distribution with mean $\overline{n}$ for finding $n$ atoms in the excitation region.